Page background

 When the Forex pair you’re trading has USD as the quote currency, a pip is denoted as 0.0001 in the price.

-Since pip values are typically calculated in USD, the formula to get them becomes very straightforward – simply multiply your position size by 0.0001 to get the value per pip.
+Since pip values are typically calculated in USD, the formula to get them becomes very straightforward – simply multiply your lot size by 0.0001 to get the value per pip.

 So if you traded 1 Lot on EURUSD, your value per pip would be $10 dollars, which represents how much your trade earns or loses with every pip movement.